TheStaticTurtle/IUT_GameOfLife_3D/README.md

 # IUT_JeuDeLaVie_3D
-Simultation of cells propagation in a 3d universe
+Simultation of cells propagation in a 3d universe.
+The cells color is related by the number of cells nearby (alive).
+At each generation the cell satate changes:
+ - If a dead cell a 3 nearby cell that are alive she lives
+ - If an alive cell doesn't have 2 or 3 nearby cells alive she dies

 # Instructions

+## Settings
 You can change the setttings of the universe by changing theses variables in the `main()`

-## Settings
 ```java
 final int n = 70;
 final double PROBA = 0.025 ;